msimet/emcee_testing/README.md

 The fitting procedure
 ---------------------

-run_mcmc.py includes some functions to actually run MCMC chains using the `emcee` package [Foreman-Mackey et al, available here](http://dan.iel.fm/emcee/).
+run_mcmc.py includes some functions to actually run MCMC chains using the `emcee` package [(Foreman-Mackey et al, available here)](http://dan.iel.fm/emcee/).
 At the moment, this does no hierarchical work--it just fits the parameters for each individual cluster.

 Results
 -------